lbertas1/Super-Cinema/SuperCinema/README.md

 data transfer objects used in the application output value.
 - application available on both github and dockerhub:

+The cinema app provides two different ways to control.
+The first is by using console and the instructions displayed by the application.
+The second way is to maintain the application by created endpoints to communicate with the application.
+You can choose a seance and purchase tickets in several ways, in the steps below:

 A) First way, selecting a movie by name:
 1) if you have a user account, you must log in.
 If not, prior registration is required. login, method POST: